The New Status Qvo? SN 2021qvo is Another 2003fg-like Type Ia Supernova with a Rising Light-Curve Bump: Constraints and Comparison of CSM in 2003fg-like SNe Ia

 While the {\tt MOSFiT} fitting results are largely consistent with previous work (see Section \ref{sec:comparisons} below), we derive an unphysical $^{56}$Ni fraction near 1.0; this is likely because the $^{56}$Ni model is not always a good approximation to the colors of 2003fg-like SNe\,Ia.
 This high $^{56}$Ni fraction is driven by the near-peak and later-time light curve; excluding the early data for SN~2021qvo does not significantly affect our measurement.
 Although fitting the later-time light curves is not the primary goal of this analysis, we perform two additional tests to ensure the robustness of our CSM mass estimates.
 First, we fit {\it only} the pre-peak light curve, finding that the {\tt csmni} model can match the early colors well and returns a consistent (0.9$\sigma$) best-fit of ${\rm log}_{10}(M_{\mathrm{CSM}}/M_{\odot}) = -1.85^{+1.022}_{-0.46}$.

-Second, we use \texttt{SnooPy}'s integrated light curve with MOSFiT's {\tt default} model, which assumes the light curve is powered by $^{56}$Ni and $^{56}$Co decay, to derive the $^{56}$Ni fraction.
+Second, we use \texttt{SnooPy}'s integrated light curve computed from $-5$ to $+45$~days with MOSFiT's {\tt default} model, which assumes the light curve is powered by $^{56}$Ni and $^{56}$Co decay, to derive the $^{56}$Ni fraction.
 This yields a constraint on the $^{56}$Ni fraction between 0.53 and 0.65, which we then use as a flat prior in the pre-peak, multi-color light-curve fit.
+We note that the bolometric fit alone yields a slightly higher ejecta mass of $\sim0.87^{+0.15}_{-0.09}~M_{\odot}$, but it is consistent with the baseline results at $\sim$1$\sigma$ significance.
 From this analysis, we find ${\rm log}_{10}(M_{\mathrm{CSM}}/M_{\odot}) = -1.66^{+1.04}_{-0.72}$, again consistent with the unconstrained fit and demonstrating that the $^{56}$Ni fraction and CSM mass are not strongly correlated and can be constrained independently (Figure \ref{fig:MOSFiT_corner}).
 We treat the \texttt{MOSFiT} parameter estimation discussed in Section \ref{sec:modeling} as our baseline result, but note that the early-time results alone may favor a slightly higher CSM mass.

+As a third test, we fix $M_{ej}$ to the Chandrasekhar mass to control for potential model degeneracies in ejecta mass when using the early time light curve.
+We find only a minimal change to the CSM mass, with a derived value of ${\rm log}_{10}(M_{\mathrm{CSM}}/M_{\odot}) = -2.26^{+0.42}_{-0.20}$ that differs from our baseline results by only 0.07~dex.
+This is further evidence that the derived CSM mass is not highly sensitive to uncertainties in the ejecta mass.

 Lastly, including possible {\it HST} detections at late times does not significantly change the fit, with CSM masses on order $10^{-2}$ remaining the best-fit solution.
 The late-time epochs are therefore consistent with a normally declining Ni$^{56}$-powered light curve.